 - Skin condition: People with eczema or sensitised skin might be more comfortable cleansing less to avoid unnecessary loss of precious moisture.
 Contrarily, those with acne could benefit from more frequent (but still gentle!) cleansing to combat bacterial spread.

 So, what’s the best number of times to wash your face in a day?

-In my opinion, once in the evening is a must.
-This cleanse will remove the dirt, dust, oil and pollution from the day, as well as any leftover sunscreen, makeup or makeup remover that’s on your skin.
+When it comes to deciding when in the day to cleanse, cleansing your skin in the evening is a must.
+Cleansing at this time will remove all the dirt, dust, oil and pollution from the day, as well as any leftover sunscreen, makeup or makeup remover that’s on your skin.
 I believe everyone should cleanse at least once at night.

-If you feel like you need to remove old product or oils, or just to start off fresh in the morning then cleanse then too!
+If you feel like you need to remove overnight product or oils, or just to start off fresh in the morning then cleanse when you wake up too!
+Consider the factors we discussed earlier and give it a go if you think your skin would benefit from a second cleanse each day.
 You only need to cut back if you’re experiencing irritation or dryness.
 I’d say that most people choose to cleanse in the morning also, making twice a day the norm.

 In other words, listen to your skin.
 Once a day might be enough for you, but feel free to cleanse twice if it makes you enjoy your routine more or get the maximum effectiveness from your products.

-I advise against cleansing more often than this, though, as your skin will start to feel dry and stripped.
-If you go the gym and get really sweaty during the day, try something like a micellar water to gently remove the sweat without doing a full cleanse – and always follow with moisturiser!
+I advise against cleansing more often than twice, though, as your skin will start to feel dry and stripped.
+If you go the gym and get really sweaty during the day, try something like a micellar water to gently remove the sweat without doing a full cleanse – and always follow with a carefully chosen moisturiser!

 How often do you wash your face?